 The Digital India Campaign aimed to improve the general people’s lives.
 0n the 1st of July, 2015, Prime Minister Modi launched the program.
 The initiative ensures that every citizen has access to digital services.

-Nine Pillars for Digitizing India
+Pillars for Digitizing India

 The central idea behind the program is to increase access to technology for more people by working with public institutions to promote technological improvements in the country – especially when it comes to providing internet services to the areas that currently do not have them.
 The program helps not just citizens but also the government.
-Below are the 9 Pillars that help to Digitize India.

 Benefits of Digital India